adrianRfeeger/Mermaid-Chart-Viewer/README.md

 # Mermaid Chart Builder

-This project is a simple web application for building and visualizing Mermaid charts using a contenteditable div.
+This project is a simple web application for building and visualising Mermaid charts using a contenteditable div.

 ## Features